- Fees: ₹ 5,731

 ● Must have an MBBS degree.

-● Must have achieved a 50% aggregate in MBBS.
+● Must have achieved a 50 per cent aggregate in MBBS.

 All students wishing to pursue MS in Gynaecology and Obstetrics must write NEET to be enrolled in an MBBS programme.
 After completing the registration procedures for NEET, the students will receive their admit cards, permitting them to write the exam.
 These NEET scores determine the institution of study for the students.
 The higher the score in the exam, the better the college.
 Selections are merit-based.

-After the preliminary selections, the students are called for rounds of counselling where they pick their institution of choice from the list of colleges available to them.
+After the preliminary selections, the students are called for rounds of counselling where they pick their institution from the list of colleges available to them.